Getting Started

 ```

-See the summarized statistics of Ray tasks using ``ray summary tasks``.
+See the summarized statistics of Ray tasks using ``ray summary tasks`` in a terminal.

 ```{code-block} bash